deadlykam/Duniya_Skapare/README.md

 - **i.** _UPDATE_ - The _UPDATE_ button will update a selected invalid combination rule.
 The button will ONLY be shown when an invalid combination rule has been selected.
 When the _UPDATE_ button is clicked then another window will pop up which will allow you to update the invalid combination rule.
 - **j.** _DESELECT_ - The _DESELECT_ button will only deselect the currently selected invalid combination rule.
 The button will ONLY be shown when an invalid combination rule has been selected.
 - **k.** _REMOVE_ - The _REMOVE_ button will remove the selected individual combination rule.
 The button will ONLY be shown when an invalid combination rule has been selected.
+#### Wave Function Collapse Scripts:
+In my tool/plugin there are three types of Wave Function Collapse.
+Simple WFC, Continuous WFC and Expand WFC.
+I will explain them thoroughly below but please first read the [DS_BaseGen Documentation](https://github.com/deadlykam/Duniya_Skapare/wiki/DS_BaseGen).
+That will help to understand about the scripts a bit better.

+first I will explain the base script _DS_BaseGen_ which is the parent of all the WFC scripts.